Western New England University: Alumni

-Western New England University has 43,000 alumni who live and work around the world.
+Western New England University has 43,000 alumni.
 The Western New England University School of Law has more than 7,000 alumni, while the MBA and MSA programs have nearly 6,000 alumni.
 The general University alumni magazine used to be called The Communicator.
 The School of Law alumni magazine is called Perspectives.
 A new magazine launched in 2019 called WNE: The Magazine of Western New England University.